Wabash had an outbound freight house further west of the Monon freight house.

 Eric Reinert Couple other interesting things in this photo as well: the two Monon F-3's at left parked out beyond their freight house, and the Atlas Prager painted sign on the wall in the distance.
 A Chicago-brewed beer from that era.

-[I suspect the building on the right in the background is the Monon freight house.]
+[The building in the right background is the freight house of interest.]

 |Bob Lalich commented on Bill's posting|